nextcloud/documentation/admin_manual/configuration_files/files_locking_experimental.rst

 ownCloud's new experimental file locking mechanism operates differently than the old File Locking application, and will eventually replace it.
-If you elect to use the new file locking make sure you disable the File Locking app.
+If you elect to use the new file locking mechanism make sure you disable the File Locking app.

 The new file locking mechanism has these capabilities: